charliecalvert/CloudNotes/Assignments/BrowserSecurity.md

   - Hamburger Menu (Alt+F or Alt+E) | Settings | Advanced also gets you there
 - Check: Cached Images and Files only
 - Clear browsing data from the beginning of time
+- Open the Developer Tools.
+Click and hold on the Refresh button.

 In Firefox
 - Shortcut: Ctrl-Shift + Del
 - Hamburger Menu | History | Clear Recent History
   - Cache and Everything

-Screen shots or shot of you clearing the cache in both browsers.
+**Screenshot**: _Take a screen shot or shots of you clearing the cache in both browsers._

 ## Incognito Mode

+In Incognito mode, your browser will not send as much information about you to advertisers as you browse the web.
+This doesn't mean the site won't know you are there, only that no record will be kept by your browser.

 Google
 - Ctrl+Shift+N